 1) Edinburgh, Scotland

 Labelled as the most haunted city in Europe, Edinburgh is a city steeped in dark history and spooky stories – perfect for a Halloween break.
 If you’re looking for a fright in the Scottish capital, Edinburgh Castle is one of the most haunted sites in the whole of Scotland and is said to be home to a headless drummer, the spirits of French prisoners and a phantom piper.
 You can also descend beneath the 19 arches of the city’s South Bridge Vaults into the labyrinth of chambers and discover the spine-chilling tale of the wicked body snatchers, Burke and Hare…

 2) Whitby, England

-With a chillingly vampiric past, Whitby is a spooky must-visit destination for Halloween.
-Dare to ascend the 199 stone steps leading up to the imposing ruins of Whitby Abbey and uncover where part of the setting for Bram Stoker’s Dracula was inspired.
+With a chillingly vampiric past, Whitby is a spooky must-visit destination for Halloween and Raithwaite Estate makes for the perfect base… Dare to ascend the 199 stone steps leading up to the imposing ruins of Whitby Abbey and uncover where part of the setting for Bram Stoker’s Dracula was inspired.
 Also, keep an eye out for the ghostly nun who allegedly lives in the derelict ruins.